friday963/aws-security-specialty-notes/README.md

 10. IAM best practices
     - Secure or delete ROOT user access keys.
+    - If access keys or secret keys are exposed.
+Invalidate the temp creds and delete them.
+    - If STS is compromised revoke the active sessions for the role.
     - Create individual IAM users.
     - Use groups to assign permission to IAM users.
     - Grant least privilege.